transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 key distinctions (see fig. \@ref(fig:opr-authors)).
 Whereas revealing reviewer identities to the authors is absent from the social sciences, humanities and business, it is not unusual in the sciences, at least on an optional basis (for example in case the referee wants to sign their review).

 <div class="figure">
 <img src="12-analysis-writeup_files/figure-html/opr-authors-1.png" alt="Open reviewer identities towards authors"  />
 <p class="caption">(\#fig:opr-authors)Open reviewer identities towards authors</p>
 </div>

+TODO: explain differences between Yes, Mandatory, Conditional, Optional.
+Tony to check and explain.

 # Co-Review Policy